1. What is the National Anti-Corruption Bureau of Ukraine?

 2. Why was the National Anti-Corruption Bureau of Ukraine created?

-As corruption still constitutes one of the most serious problems undermining Ukraine's development, the necessity of creating the National Anti-Corruption Bureau of Ukraine was one of the key requirements set by the European Union as a part of implementation of the Visa Liberalization Action Plan and Ukraine's subsequent membership in the EU.
-NABU operates according to the Law of Ukraine “On the National Anti-Corruption Bureau of Ukraine” passed on October 14, 2014.
+As corruption still constitutes one of the most serious problems undermining Ukraine's development, the necessity of establishing the National Anti-Corruption Bureau of Ukraine was one of the key requirements set by the European Union as a part of implementation of the Visa Liberalization Action Plan and Ukraine's subsequent membership in the EU.
+NABU operates under the Law of Ukraine “On the National Anti-Corruption Bureau of Ukraine” passed on October 14, 2014.

 3. Who falls under NABU’s jurisdiction?

-The NABU Detectives investigate corruption and other criminal offences committed by the President of Ukraine whose term of office has expired; Members of Parliament; Prime Minister; Members of the Cabinet of Ministers, First Deputy and Deputy Ministers; members of the National Сouncil of Television and Radio Broadcasting, the National Commission for State Regulation of Financial Services Markets, the National Commission on Securities and Stock Market, the Antimonopoly Committee; the Head of the State Committee for Television and Radio Broadcasting; the Head of the State Property Fund, First Deputy and Deputy; the Head of the Central Election Commission; the Head of the National Bank, First Deputy and Deputy; members of the National Bank Board; the Head of the National Agency on Corruption Prevention, First Deputy and Deputy; the National Security and Defence Council Secretary, First Deputy and Deputy; the Permanent Representative of the President of Ukraine in the Autonomous Republic of Crimea, First Deputy and Deputy; Advisers or Assistants of the President of Ukraine, the Head of the Verkhovna Rada, Prime Minister;
+NABU investigates corruption and other criminal offences committed by the President of Ukraine whose term of office has expired; Members of Parliament; Prime Minister; Members of the Cabinet of Ministers, First Deputy and Deputy Ministers; members of the National Сouncil of Television and Radio Broadcasting, the National Commission for State Regulation of Financial Services Markets, the National Commission on Securities and Stock Market, the Antimonopoly Committee; the Head of the State Committee for Television and Radio Broadcasting; the Head of the State Property Fund, First Deputy and Deputy; the Head of the Central Election Commission; the Head of the National Bank, First Deputy and Deputy; members of the National Bank Board; the Head of the National Agency on Corruption Prevention, First Deputy and Deputy; the National Security and Defence Council Secretary, First Deputy and Deputy; the Permanent Representative of the President of Ukraine in the Autonomous Republic of Crimea, First Deputy and Deputy; Advisers or Assistants of the President of Ukraine, the Head of the Verkhovna Rada, Prime Minister;

 Follow this link for more information about NABU’s jurisdiction.